Strong $(\delta,n)$-complements for semi-stable morphisms

 Now we turn to prove the statement when $\epsilon=0$.
 Assume that $\epsilon=0$, meaning that the generalized pairs $(X,B+M)$ are generalized log canonical.
 By Lemma~\ref{incrcoeff}, there exists $m \in \mathbb{N}$ such that for every generalized pair $(X,B+M)$ as in the statement the following conditions hold: \begin{enumerate} \item $(X,B_m+M)$ is generalized log canonical; \item we may run a minimal model program for $-(K_X+B_m+M)$ which terminates with a generalized log canonical pair $(X'',B_m''+M'')$; and \item $-(K_{X''}+B_m''+M'')$ is nef. \end{enumerate} Observe that the coefficients of $B''_m$ belong to the finite set of rational numbers $\mathcal{C}_m$ defined in Notation \ref{notation}.
-Hence, by~\cite[Theorem 1.10]{Bir16a}, we can find $n$ only depending on $d,p$ and $\mathcal{C}_m$ so that $K_{X''}+B_{m}''+M''$ has a strong $(0,n)$-complement.
+Hence, by~\cite[Theorem 1.10]{Bir16a}, we can find $n$ only depending on $d$, $p$, and $\mathcal{C}_m$ so that $K_{X''}+B_{m}''+M''$ has a strong $(0,n)$-complement.
 By Lemma~\ref{incrcoeff}, we conclude that the generalized pair $(X,B+M)$ has a strong $(0,n)$-complement.
 This proves the theorem in the case that $\epsilon=0$.